koodaamo/winhelpers/README.md

 For usage example, see tests/test_service.py

-Known to work on Windows 7.
-Usage reports on Windows 8 & 10 welcome.
+Tests pass at least on Windows 7 and Windows 10.
+Usage reports on other modern Windows OSes welcome.

 When submitting issues, please first run "pytest" and attach results from failing tests.